 Basically we all got to practise with the frighteningly realistic dolls, turning them upside down to pop obstructions out of their mouths and watching their little plasticky chests inflate.
 It really made me feel a great deal more confident about dealing with incidents, should they arise.
 Which I’m glad to say they haven’t.

 Gagging, as opposed to choking, is actually a safety response to food travelling too far back into the mouth so when we see our babies gagging they are actually handling the problem and it’s best just to keep calm (or at least look calm) and wait until it passes.
 I give her a wee drink of water immediately afterwards which she seems to like.

-I think that this is actually quite a good infant resuscitation website, but it is no substitute for a real class with a real (fake) baby.
+I think that this is actually quite a good infant resuscitation clip, but it is no substitute for a real class with a real (fake) baby.